On the regularization of Wasserstein GANs: Improved training of WGANs

-Consider the example of two discrete probability distributions and its optimal critic function $f^*$ shown in Figure~\ref{fig:NoDif}, which is an excerpt of the example in Figure~\ref{CouplingsOnly}.
+Consider the example of two discrete probability distributions and its optimal critic function $f^*$ shown on the left in Figure~\ref{fig:NoDif}.
 We can see that the indicated function $f^*(x)=1-|x|\in \Li{1}$ is optimal as it leads to an equality in the equation of the Kantorovich dual.
-(Also, it is the only continuous function, up to a constant, that realizes $f^*(y)-f^*(x) =|y-x|$ for coupled points $(x,y)$.)
+(Also, it is the only continuous function, up to a constant, that realizes $f^*(x)-f^*(y) =|y-x|$ for coupled points $(x,y)$.)
 However, it is not differentiable at 0.

-Of course, it might seem to be a quite strong assumption that two points of a discrete distribution lie at exactly one location.
-If these points lie slightly apart instead, there is a differentiable optimal critic function $f^*\in\Li{1}$, with a derivative of norm one at both points.
-One may also argue, that we are usually not interested in learning discrete but continuous distributions and that discrete examples might not be representative for the continuous case.
-However, the counterexample can be made continuous by considering the points as the center points of Gaussians, as illustrated in Figure \ref{fig:NoDifGaussian}.

-This is formalized by the following theorem showing that the the critic indicated in red is indeed optimal for the depicted orange Gaussian of real data and the blue mixture of two Gaussians of generated data.
+The counterexample can be made continuous by considering the points as the center points of Gaussians, as illustrated on the right in Figure \ref{fig:NoDif}.
+This is formalized by the following proposition showing that the critic indicated in blue is indeed optimal for the depicted gray Gaussian of real data and the green mixture of two Gaussians of generated data.